asabanovic6/Monitor-Windows-Agent/Backlog.md

 * Merge branches

 ## Feature

-Views
+Form for tracking configuration file changes

 ### Item
-Form for tracking configuration file changes
+Create for tracking configuration file changes and trough the from making connection between server and agent

 #### Task